 While the results may not classify scientifically as a shocker -- as Brynjolfsson says, data scientists work with probabilities, not certainties -- they sound a wake-up call for anyone relying on data and for oracle-like predictions about the political or business climate.

 But how, with sophisticated analytics tools and data modeling at people's fingertips, could the voter turnout in favor of Trump not have been predicted as a likelier outcome?

-It was a failure on the part of journalists, those responsible for reporting the state of the presidential race to the American, wrote media columnist Jim Rutenberg in The New York Times.
+It was a failure on the part of journalists, those responsible for reporting the state of the presidential race to the American public, wrote media columnist Jim Rutenberg in The New York Times.
 They didn't accurately reflect the outrage of voters who feel disenfranchised seven years after the end of the Great Recession, just as the British media missed signals preceding the vote in the U.K. to leave the European Union earlier this year.